gurland/telegram-delete-all-messages/README.md

 > You need both App ID and App hash to use script.

 #### Environment variables
-You could set APP_ID and APP_HASH environment variables to prevent entering API credentials manually.
+You could set API_ID and API_HASH environment variables to prevent entering API credentials manually.

 #### Start
 After starting script you will be prompted: